13 Haunted House Mysteries No One Can Explain

 Now a museum and landmark, this property has had a long history of hauntings, due to the number of people who were hanged there and the suicide of Violet Whaley in 1885.
 The most striking story is one of a man called Yankee Jim, who was hanged there after committing a serious crime and still haunts the premises.

 The entire town of Alton, Illinois, is known for its paranormal activity.
 The McPike Mansion is Alton’s most well-known haunted house, as dozens of people have reported strange phenomena there.
 The spirits of all the previous owners are thought to haunt the property; some say that it’s part of a Native American curse, while others say it is because it was an old stop on the famous Underground Railroad.
-By the way, have you ever wondered why ghosts always say “boo”?
+Don’t miss the 11 creepiest things caught on security cameras.

 The Sprague Mansion has been haunted for many years.
 The wine cellar and the doll room—yes, a room filled with dolls–are the two rooms with the most reported supernatural activity.
 Legend also says that a ghost named Charlie the Butler haunts the place because he is still angry at his wealthy employer for refusing a marriage between their two children.

 This Ohio home has all kinds of terrible history attached to it.
 From the deaths of several infants to the executions of German Nazis taking up residence there, there is no short supply of mysteries and ghosts.
 It is one of the most haunted—and one of the most tragic—houses in America.
-Be sure to check out the most haunted colleges in America.
+But how does it compare to the most haunted colleges in America?

 The murders of six members of the DeFeo family and the following haunting of the Lutz family has made the Amityville House world famous.
 It has inspired several horror films with its stories of demons, possessions, and more.
 Did the supernatural cause all of these deaths and hauntings?
 Or was it just a man?